datumorphism/datumorphism.github.io/_wiki/machine-learning/tree-based/random-forest.md

 ### Raw Margin

-Instead of using the probability of the predctions in the margin, the indicator function it self is also a measure of how well the predictions are.
+Instead of using the probability of the predictions in the margin, the indicator function it self is also a measure of how well the predictions are.
 The **raw margin** is then defined as

 $$
 M_{R,i}(\mathbf X, \mathbf y) = I (f_i(\mathbf X)=\mathbf y ) - \operatorname{max}_{\mathbf j\neq \mathbf y} I ( f_i(\mathbf X) = \mathbf j ).